Melvin Burgess: Author

 He completed his first book accepted for publication in his mid-thirties: a novel, The Cry of the Wolf, published by Andersen Press in 1990, which was highly commended by librarians for the Carnegie Medal, which Gillian Cross won for Wolf.

 Andersen published all of Burgess' books until the mid-1990s.
 The Baby and Fly Pie (1993) was another highly commended runner-up for the Carnegie Medal, a distinction that was roughly annual.

 Junk won the 1996 Carnegie Medal and also the annual Guardian Children's Fiction Prize judged by a panel of British children's writers, which The Guardian confers only once upon any author.
 Burgess is one of six authors, all 1967 to 1996, who won the Carnegie Medal for their Guardian Prize-winning books.

 Kite (1997) features a boy who hatches a red kite egg.

-Burgess again attracted controversy in 2003, with the publication of Doing It, which dealt with underage sex.
+Burgess again attracted controversy in 2003, with the publication of Doing It, which dealt with teenagers having sex.
 In the U.S. it was adapted as a television series, Life as We Know It.

 In other books such as The Ghost Behind the Wall (2000), Burgess has dealt with less realist and sometimes fantastic themes.
 Bloodtide (1999) and Bloodsong (2007) are post-apocalypse adaptations of Volsunga Saga.

 In 2001 Burgess wrote the novelisation of the film Billy Elliot, based on Lee Hall's screenplay.

 He was elected a Fellow of the Royal Society of Literature in 2022.